Skip to content

 Key Rotation

-1. Create a new API key
+1. Create a new API key with the same permissions

-2. Update your applications to use the new key
+2. Update your services to use the new key

 4. Revoke the old key